Property Tax Reduction Program

 - Ownership, if the property is owned by a trust or limited liability corporation (LLC)

-You must file the application with our office by April 15.
-If you don’t have all of your income information, fill out as much of the application as you can, and file it by the April 15 deadline.
+If you don’t have all of the required information, fill out as much of the application as you can, and file it by the deadline.

 If You File a Tax Return: